xiaolongw1223/academic-web/content/about/index.md

 ---

 ### I'm
-- A Ph.D. student at University of Houston
+- A postdoctoral research fellow at Stanford University
 - A Chinese geophysicist and geoscience enthusiast
 - A proud father, amateur photographer, reader, ...
 - Inquisitive, conscientious, cooperative, convivial, ...